lbnlp/NERRE/README.md

-# LLM-NERRE  - Materials Chemistry Data Extraction
+# LLM-NERRE  - Structured Data Extraction

 For the publication "*Structured information extraction from scientific text with large language models*" in Nature Communications by John Dagdelen*, Alexander Dunn*, Nicholas Walker, Sanghoon Lee, Andrew S. Rosen, Gerbrand Ceder, Kristin Persson, and Anubhav Jain.

+This repository contains code for extracting structured data as JSON documents from complex scientific text, with particular application to materials science.

 ###### * = Equal contribution